Restaurant Prime Cost: Complete Guide

 - Implement structured operational systems

 Reducing prime cost is not about cutting quality or staff.
-Instead, it is about improving efficiency and aligning systems.
+Instead, it is about improving efficiency, reducing waste, and aligning operational systems.

 How Everything Connects